 The effects of taking opioids with other drugs – including over-the-counter or prescribed medications – can be unpredictable and dangerous, and could cause:

-• Opioids + alcohol, cannabis or benzodiazepines: slow down breathing and brain activity, and increased risk of overdose.
+Opioids + alcohol, cannabis or benzodiazepines: slow down breathing and brain activity, and increased risk of overdose.6

-Opioids + ice, speed or ecstasy: enormous strain on the heart and kidneys, and increased risk of overdose.5
+Opioids + ice, speed or ecstasy: enormous strain on the heart and kidneys, and increased risk of overdose.7

 Use of opioids is likely to be more dangerous when:

-If you are prescribed opioid-based medications, ask your doctor about a ‘pain management plan’ and other non-medicine (such as physical therapy) and non-opioid strategies (such as paracetamol) you can use to complement your treatment and reduce your reliance on opioid-based medications.
+If you’re prescribed opioid-based medications, ask your doctor about a ‘pain management plan’, and other non-medicine (such as physical therapy) and non-opioid strategies (such as paracetamol) you can use to complement your treatment and reduce your reliance on opioid-based medications.

-There is evidence that after prolonged use, many drugs can cause dependence.
-People who use a drug regularly can develop dependence and tolerance to it.
+There’s evidence that after using them for a long time, many drugs can cause dependence.
+People who use opioids regularly can develop dependence and tolerance to it.
 This means they need to take larger amounts of the drug to get the same effect.

 Dependence on a drug can be psychological, physical, or both.
-People who are dependent on the drug find that using the drug becomes far more important than other activities in their life.
+People who are dependent on a drug find that using it becomes far more important than other activities in their life.
 They crave the drug and find it very difficult to stop using it.

-People who are psychologically dependent on a drug may find they feel the urge to use it when they are in specific surroundings, such as socialising with friends.
+People who are psychologically dependent on a drug may feel the urge to use it when they are in specific surroundings, such as socialising with friends.

 Physical dependence occurs when a person’s body adapts to a drug and gets used to functioning with the drug present.

-If your use of opioids is affecting your health, family, relationships, work, school, financial or other life situations, you can find help and support.
+If your use of opioids is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.

 - Call DrugInfo on 1300 85 85 84 or email email@example.com to speak to a real person and your questions answered as well as advice on practical ‘next steps’.
 It’s confidential too.